-Investigate correctly if the problem lies with the architecture or some parts of the code are not written very well.
+Investigate correctly if the problem lies with the architecture of Node js or some parts of the code are not written very well.
 At times, all you might need do is to implement autoscaling.
 Everything boils down to dig into the roots of the situation.

 By now, you must be wondering:

 Why do I need to know all these things about Node js architecture?

 Well, for one, being equipped with this knowledge can help you land a job at a great company.

 Let's imagine that a tech company is looking to hire a Nodejs developer.
 Do you think you'll have better chances of landing the job by knowing everything there is to know about Node js questions or by wishing not too many candidates apply to the job?

 With that being said, it's time you use the knowledge you gained from this article to write reusable, testable, and efficient code, and avoid Node js problems.